-Disbursements from the fund are made directly to suppliers by the AM treasurer, when requested to do so by the AM trustees.
+Disbursements from the fund are made directly to suppliers by the AM treasurer.

-3.2 Bury St Edmunds Long-Term Meeting House Maintenance Fund

-The Bury St Edmunds Long-Term Meeting House Maintenance Fund is a designated fund also held under the Ipswich & Diss Area Meeting Property Charity.
+3.2 Bury St Edmunds Long-Term Meeting House Maintenance Fund The Bury St Edmunds Long-Term Meeting House Maintenance Fund is a designated fund also held under the Ipswich & Diss Area Meeting Property Charity.
 This fund was set-up following the re-development of the Bury St Edmunds Meeting House to cover the on-going capital costs (see the Appendix) of maintaining and repairing the fabric of the building and burial ground.

-The fund's income is from donations, Gift Aid, legacies and ethical investments with Rathbone Greenbank, Triodos Bank, Ecology Building Society and Eastern Savings & Loan.
+The fund's income is from donations, Gift Aid, legacies and ethical investments with Rathbone Greenbank.
 Bury St Edmunds LM also gave the fund a £25,000 donation from its room hiring income.
 A legacy given to the Bury St Edmunds Long-Term Meeting House Maintenance Fund has been shared with the AM Meeting Houses Fund.
 Aware of the need to improve the sustainability of this Meeting House, the trustees are looking to build up this fund see appendix 2.

-Because the Bury St Edmunds Long-Term Meeting House Maintenance Fund is a designated fund for capital repairs and maintenance, all unspent income is retained as reserves; there is no discretionary spending.
+As the Bury St Edmunds Long-Term Meeting House Maintenance Fund is a designated fund for capital repairs and maintenance, all unspent income is retained as reserves; there is no discretionary spending.